Herbert West–Reanimator: From the Dark

 The narrator recounts his history with the title character, who has recently disappeared.
-He details his time as a medical student at Miskatonic University, which is when the narrator became fascinated by West's theories, which postulate that the human body is simply a complex, organic machine which can be "restarted."
+He details his time as a medical student at Miskatonic University, when the narrator became fascinated by West's theories, which postulate that the human body is simply a complex, organic machine which can be "restarted".
 West eventually realizes he must experiment on human subjects.
-The two men spirit away supplies from their medical school and set up their lab in an abandoned farmhouse.
-At first, they pay a group of men to rob graves for them, but none of the experiments is successful.
+The two men steal supplies from their medical school and set up their lab in an abandoned farmhouse.
+At first, they pay a group of men to rob graves for them, but none of the experiments are successful.
 West and the narrator then rob graves themselves.
 One night, they steal the corpse of a construction worker who died that morning in an accident.
 They take it back to the farmhouse and inject it with West's serum, but nothing happens.
 Later, an inhuman scream is heard from within the room containing the corpse.
 Moved by instinct, they flee.
-West accidentally sets the place on fire, after tripping over a lantern while on the way out.
-West and the narrator escape.
-The next day, however, the newspaper reports that a grave in potter's field, violently molested the night before, displays the claws of a beast.
+West accidentally sets the lab on fire after tripping over a lantern while escaping.
+The next day, the newspaper reports that a grave in Potter's Field, violently molested the night before, displays the claws of a beast.

 The Plague-Daemon

 Some time after the fire, West's research is stunted when Dr. Allen Halsey, the dean of the medical school, refuses to allow him access to human cadavers or the university's dissection lab.
-West has a stroke of luck, though, when a typhoid epidemic breaks out and West and the narrator are called to help tend to the many dying victims.
+West has a stroke of luck, though, when he and the narrator are called to help tend to the many dying victims of a local typhoid outbreak.
 West begins injecting his patients with a new serum, which has no greater effect than to cause some of the bodies' eyes to open.
 Eventually, Halsey succumbs to typhoid, and, as a final act of twisted respect for his former rival, West steals his corpse to reanimate.
-West and the narrator take Halsey's body back to West's room at a boarding house, where they inject it with the new serum.
-Halsey does, in fact, reanimate, but, inexplicably, he is less intelligent and more violent than their previous experiment.
+West and the narrator take the body back to West's room at a boarding house, where they inject it with the new serum.
+Halsey does in fact reanimate, but, inexplicably, he is less intelligent and more violent than their previous experiment.
 After beating West and the narrator into unconsciousness, Halsey embarks on a killing spree, beating and murdering over a dozen people before he is apprehended by the police.
 The cannibal murderer is soon committed to a local mental institution.
 West curses the fact that too much time had elapsed and that Halsey's brain had deteriorated.